minjong-ha/minjong-ha.github.io/docs/_posts/2022-08-08-vm-image-versioning.markdown

 In the case when the data cluster is 2 MB, qcow2 image can handle maximum 2^36 x 2^21 = 2^57 (128 PB).

+### How libvirt communicates with QEMU?

+"libvirt" only manages qemu-related information as XML format and provides additional features to users.
+"libvirt" itself only perform XML managing.
+QEMU-related works are performed by executing command through g_loop asymmetrically.

 ## References
 [Qcow2 Overlay Images](https://kashyapc.fedorapeople.org/virt/lc-2012/snapshots-handout.html)